the-control-group/tcg-logger-express/README.md

-# TCG Express Logger Module
+# TCG Logger Module for Express

 Built on [Bunyan](https://github.com/trentm/node-bunyan).
 Built-in Express middleware includes appending a child logger to each request and response times.